fenago/automated-machine-learning/lab_guides/Lab_5.md

 search do not use the information produced from previous training runs and this is a disadvantage that Bayesian-based optimization methods address.

-Bayesian-based optimization methods leverage the information of previous training runs to decide what will be the hyperparameter values for the next training run and navigate through the hyperparameter space in a smarter way.
-SMAC is what auto-sklearn uses under the hood to optimize hyperparameters of a given estimator and this lab showed you how you can use this method with your own ML pipelines.